a5221985/tutorials/Architecture/grokking_the_system_design_interview.md

 4. **Referential Integrity**
 	1. Trying to enforce data integrity constraints such as foreign keys in a partitioned database can be extremely difficult
 		1. **Most RDBMS do not support foreign key constraints across databases on different database servers**
+			1. Workaround: Referential integrity needs to be enforced in application code
+				1. Apps may also need to run regular SQL jobs to clean up dangling references

 5. **Rebalancing**
+	1.

 ### Indexes ###
 ### Proxies ###